rongrimes/weewx-tempest-pi/README.md

 * **WOW**

 ### Full disclosure 😀
-I have had the _Weatherflow Tempest_ running with _weewx_ software on a _Raspberry Pi 4 2 GB_ platform since July 2021.
+I have had the _WeatherFlow Tempest_ running with _weewx_ software on a _Raspberry Pi 4 2 GB_ platform since July 2021.
 Now, I think that a better $ value is to have _weewx_ running on a _Pi Zero 2_.
 This document is/was  written as I complete(d) the transfer.

 See further comments in [Transfer from a Raspberry Pi 4](#transfer-from-a-raspberry-pi-4-2gb-to-a-raspberry-pi-zero-2).